 The Art is completely sensational - as the owners are also the co-founders of acclaimed global gallery, Hauser & Wirth, Iwan and Manuela Wirth.
 There's more than 14,000 pieces on site, including sculptures, antiques and specially commissioned artworks, like the ceiling fresco's by Chinese artist Zhang Enli against the Fife Arms own tartan design and a stunning Picasso.
 The inspiration, and instagrams, are endless.

-Please fill out the contact form to receive a booking offer within 24 hours.
+Please fill out the contact form to receive a booking offer.
+We guarantee best rates available.